nhost/nhost-react-native-example-app/README.md

 ##### Checkout the full usage of Auth and Storage [here](https://github.com/nhost/nhost-js-sdk).

-## A Simple Auth can be found in this repo.
+## A Simple Working Auth can be found in this repo.

 ##### Working GIF